 Rationale 1: Look to the fine work of Structural Integration professionals.
 "Input" mechanical forces as they effect fascia are of two kinds; 1.)
-Lines of pull-The classic picture of the chisel point pulling the sweater illustrates this concept, and 2).
+Lines of pull-The classic picture of the hook pulling the sweater illustrates this concept, and 2).
 Deformation-The myofascia is a "closed" system.
 Therefore exerted pressure must be absorbed within the system.
 Pressing into the myofascia causes shape changes within deeper structures.
-The large diameter edge and the large surface contact by the "L" Bar will give the greatest deformation-appropriately applied as corrective forces to restore fascial integrity/pliability.
+The large diameter edge and the large surface contact by the "L" Bar or Original Myo-Bar will give the greatest deformation-appropriately applied as corrective forces to restore fascial integrity/pliability.